-Desktop virtualization is often the first place organizations turn to embrace the new devices and services associated with consumerization.
+Desktop virtualization is often the place organizations turn to embrace the devices and services associated with consumerization.
 Plus, services such as virtual desktop infrastructure (VDI) and app streaming can help improve BYOD security and administration.

 VMware talks about consumerization, and Microsoft dedicated an entire keynote to it at the Microsoft Management Summit last month.
 This week's Citrix Synergy 2012 conference is sure to be no different.
 Here's how and why the consumerization of IT and desktop virtualization fit together:

 Many people think consumerization amounts to bring your own computer (BYOC, which really means "users want to use Macs at work") or bring your own device (BYOD).
 They're partially right, but it's not limited to that.
 Some also think the consumerization of IT means iPhones, iPads and Android devices, and they're partially right again, but it's more than that, too.
 Consumerization also includes all the cloud services that end users turn to in order to work more efficiently, such as Dropbox, Gmail and Google Docs, among many others.

 But what drives consumerization is that users are becoming more savvy and more in tune with their devices.
 No longer do they have two devices, one at work and one at home.
 Instead, they have phones, laptops, desktops and tablets -- all at the same time!

 What does desktop virtualization have to do with it?

 All the things our users can do, of course, bring management and BYOD security concerns.
 We now have the possibility of users running around with corporate data and applications on their personal devices, unsecured and outside the corporate walls.